ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-04-aws-id-federation.md

 ### Web Identity (Standard)

 Without using Cognito, the user auths with a web IdP; using the auth'd ID then calls the `AssumeRoleWithWebIdentity`; STS validates the auth evaluates the Role/Trust policy then returns the AWS credentials.

-#### Web Identity Provider Access to DynamoDB (or other AWS Services)

-Many times users are authenticated by an IdP then need access to AWS services.
-As example of how this works, granting user access to DynamoDB steps are:

-1. Authenticate with IdP (Receive Token from ID provider)

-3. App calls STS with `AssumeRoleWithWebIdentity` &amp; passes in provider token and ARN for IAM role.

-4. STS returns access key, secret access key, the token and a duration for a period of 15 minutes to 1 hours.
-1 hour is the default.

-5. The application then using the returns info to access DynamoDB by adding the session token to the HTTP header or adding it to the query string parameter `X-AMZ-Security-Token`.
+AWS recommends using Cognito instead.

 ### WIF with Cognito

 Cognito pools enable multiple providers IDs to be stored and treated uniformally.
 Generally two roles are associated with the pool: one for authenticated users and one for unauthenticated users.
-If the an unauth'd user authenticates, or reauths with a different ID the IDs can be merged.
+If an unauth'd user authenticates, or reauths with a different ID the IDs can be merged.
+User pools store AuthN; identify pools store AuthZ.

-- Cognito Unauthenticated - using this flow the user creates a new unauthenticated user in the Cognito pool then requests an OpenID token; client calls `STS:AssumeRole` to swap the OpenID token out for a role; STS verifies the request and issues credentials.
+- Cognito Unauthenticated - using this flow the user creates a new unauthenticated user in the Cognito pool then requests an OpenID token; client calls ```STS:AssumeRole``` to swap the OpenID token out for a role; STS verifies the request and issues credentials.

 - Cognito Authenticated Classic (Simple) - this flow is exactly the same as the Web Identity (Standard) flow except it handles a single pool of users, unauth'd to auth'd flow and abstracts away some of the complexity from handling more than one IdP.

 - Cognito Authenticated Enhanced (Simplfied) - this flow removes several steps in the auth process.
 Client auths with IdP; client does a get or create ID with Cognito which validates the auth; client requests credentials for ID from Cognito; Cognito returns the goods

+## Triage

+* AuthZ mobile/web using social - Cognito Identity Pools

+* AuthN mobile/web using social - Cognito User Pools (mobile focused)